GuanGui-nju/SAA/README.md

-# SAA
+# Model Validation
-Code and Model For SAA
+We provide some trained models for validation.

+Run `python eval.py`